bhushanchinmay/PinIdeas/README.md

 ### About the Author
 (@bhushanchinmay)
-I am Software Engineer, Associate at Qualcomm Inc. I created various applications and tools using different languages such as Javascript, Python, C++ etc. I love creating stuff.
+I am Software Engineer, Associate at Qualcomm Inc. I have created various applications and tools using different languages such as Javascript, Python, C++ etc. I love creating stuff.

 ### Support or Contact
 Having trouble with the Project?
 [Contact Me!](mailto:bhushan.chinmay@gmail.com) and I’ll help you sort it out.